snakehaihai/Extroperceptive_sensor_calibration/README.md

 ![alt tag](https://github.com/snakehaihai/Extroperceptive_sensor_calibration/blob/master/output/calibout1.png)

 This code is originally for multiple 2D LIDAR calibrations.
+Here, this package include multiple bug fix, RANSAC fix on original work.

-Now this package is refined and expanded into multiple sensor cases such as (2DLIDAR-2DLIDAR,  2DLIDAR to RGBD, 2DLIDAR to 3DLIDAR and 2DLIDAR to stereo).
+And it is expanded into multiple sensor cases such as (2DLIDAR-2DLIDAR,  2DLIDAR to RGBD, 2DLIDAR to 3DLIDAR and 2DLIDAR to stereo).

-So far it uploaded with 3 sensor case.
+So far the uploaded version is build with 3 sensor case.
 To use more, feel free to add more Planner constraint and Constraint Jacobian in the optimization function